jimxj/Instagram-android/README.md

 ## User Storeis
 * [X] User can scroll through current popular photos from Instagram
-* For each photo displayed, user can see the following details:
+* [X] For each photo displayed, user can see the following details:
-  * Graphic, Caption, Username
+  * [X] Graphic, Caption, Username
-  * (Optional) relative timestamp, like count, user profile image
+  * [X] relative timestamp, like count, user profile image
-* Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout
+* [X] Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout
-* Advanced: Show latest comment for each photo (bonus: show last 2 comments)
+* [X] Advanced: Show latest comment for each photo (bonus: show last 2 comments)
-* Advanced: Display each photo with the same style and proportions as the real Instagram (see screens below)
+* [X] Advanced: Display each photo with the same style and proportions as the real Instagram (see screens below)
-* Advanced: Display each user profile image using a RoundedImageView
+* [X] Advanced: Display each user profile image using a RoundedImageView
-* Advanced: Display a nice default placeholder graphic for each image during loading (read more about Picasso)
+* [X] Advanced: Display a nice default placeholder graphic for each image during loading (read more about Picasso)
-* Advanced: Improve the user interface through styling and coloring
+* [X] Advanced: Improve the user interface through styling and coloring
-* Bonus: Allow user to view all comments for an image within a separate activity or dialog fragment
+* [X] Bonus: Allow user to view all comments for an image within a separate activity or dialog fragment
-* Bonus: Allow video posts to be played in full-screen using the VideoView
+* [X] Bonus: Allow video posts to be played in full-screen using the VideoView